OREM1/system_engineering-devops/README.md

 # system_engineering-devops
-A script to print the current working directory
+A script to print the current working directory of the user